Competition law: Chicago school

 A group of economists and lawyers, who are largely associated with the University of Chicago, advocate an approach to competition law guided by the proposition that some actions that were originally considered to be anticompetitive could actually promote competition.
 The U.S. Supreme Court has used the Chicago school approach in several recent cases.
 One view of the Chicago school approach to antitrust is found in United States Circuit Court of Appeals Judge Richard Posner's books Antitrust Law and Economic Analysis of Law.

 Robert Bork was highly critical of court decisions on United States antitrust law in a series of law review articles and his book The Antitrust Paradox.
 Bork argued that both the original intention of antitrust laws and economic efficiency was the pursuit only of consumer welfare, the protection of competition rather than competitors.
 Furthermore, only a few acts should be prohibited, namely cartels that fix prices and divide markets, mergers that create monopolies, and dominant firms pricing predatorily, while allowing such practices as vertical agreements and price discrimination on the grounds that it did not harm consumers.
-Running through the different critiques of US antitrust policy is the common theme that government interference in the operation of free markets does more harm than good.
+The common theme linking the different critiques of US antitrust policy is that government interference in the operation of free markets does more harm than good.
 "The only cure for bad theory," writes Bork, "is better theory."
-Harvard Law School professor Philip Areeda, who favours more aggressive antitrust policy, in at least one Supreme Court case challenged Robert Bork's preference for non-intervention.
+Harvard Law School professor Philip Areeda, who favors more aggressive antitrust policy, in at least one Supreme Court case challenged Robert Bork's preference for non-intervention.

+The consumer welfare standard, influenced by the Chicago School and Robert Bork, has become the dominant antitrust enforcement principle since the 1980s, but has drawn increasing criticism from modern movements like the New Brandeis movement.

+Zero-cost markets

+Trade with zero monetary transaction costs can be subject to competition law due to non-monetary costs such as value of information or attention costs.